 Cost management process mainly aims to determine the cost of each activity and determine the budget of the project.
 Then, management and control of the project budget to complete the project on the determined budget respectively.
 The major output of the plan cost management process is Cost Management Plan.

-Cost Management Plan provides guidance and direction on how the project costs will be managed throughout the project.
+This plan provides guidance and direction on how the project costs will be managed throughout the project.
 For instance, you will be able to see how much money you will need in a certain phase of the project with the help of plan cost management process.

-What Questions Are Answered in Cost Management Plan?
+What Questions Are Answered in This Plan?

-Cost Management plan answers two main questions
+This plan answers two main questions

 - “How will I manage the project to the cost baseline?”
 After the budget of the project is determined, cost baseline is taken.
 Cost baseline shows the initial cost estimate of the project.
 If nothing changes in the project, or if there won’t be any approved change requests, it is expected that the determined project budget will be met.
 Cost management plan will guide you on when to spend on what throughout the project and ensure you meet the determined project budget.